-- 1. Have you previously submitted an application to the Irish Research Council Employment Based Postgraduate Scheme and been unsuccessful? - a.
+1. Have you previously submitted an application to the Irish Research Council Employment Based Programme and been unsuccessful?

+- a.
 Yes: unsuccessful applicants may only re-apply to each Council Scheme on one subsequent occasion.
-Ineligible applications do not count towards this. - If you have previously submitted more than one application to a scheme and were unsuccessful you are not eligible to apply again under that scheme. - ii.
+Ineligible applications do not count towards this. - i.
+If you have previously submitted more than one application to a scheme and were unsuccessful you are not eligible to apply again under that scheme. - ii.
 If you have previously submitted only one application, you can apply one more time to that Scheme, go to 2.
-(Please note a description of modifications made to the proposal will be required if the proposal has been previously submitted and was unsuccessful). - b.
+(Please note a description of modifications made to the proposal will be required if the proposal has been previously submitted and was unsuccessful).

+- b.
 No: go to 2. - 2.
-Are you a permanent member of staff in an Irish HEI or an international HEI? - a.
-Yes: you are not eligible to apply for a Council Employment Based Programme Postgraduate Scholarship. - b.
-No: go to 3. - 3.
 Do you currently hold or have you previously held a Council Postgraduate Scholarship? - a.
 Yes, to do a Research Masters: you are not eligible to apply for funding to do a Research Masters degree (structured or not).
 You may apply to the Council for a Scholarship to do a Doctoral Degree if you will be finished your Research Masters degree prior to the start date of the Doctoral Degree.
 Go to 4. - b.
 Yes, to do a Doctoral Degree: you are not eligible to apply for Council funding to do a Research Masters or Doctoral degree. - c.
-No: go to 4. - 4.
+No: go to 3. - 3.
 Are you a new entrant to the postgraduate degree for which you are to receive Council funding? - a.
 Yes, You are eligible to apply to the Scheme (Q5 and Q6 do not apply to you).
-Please see the Terms and Conditions (p.4) for the degree types supported by the Scheme. - b.
-No, I have already registered and completed part of the postgraduate degree for which I am to receive Council funding: go to 5. - 5.
+Please see the Terms and Conditions (section 4) for the degree types supported by the Scheme. - b.
+No, I have already registered and completed part of the postgraduate degree for which I am to receive Council funding: go to 4. - 4.
 Have you completed part of the postgraduate degree for which you are to receive Council funding on the basis of any of the following: 1. being self-funded; 2. being in receipt of a Student Universal Support Ireland (SUSI) grant; 3. being in receipt of a HEI bursary or HEI scholarship; 4. being in receipt of a Central Remedial Clinic Ciaran Barry Graduate Scholarship: - a.
-Yes, Go to 6. - b.
-No, you are not eligible to apply for a Council Postgraduate Scholarship. - 6.
-Was the date of your first registration for the degree to which you wish to apply for funding prior to September 2012? - a.
-Yes: you are not eligible to apply for a Council Postgraduate Scholarship.
+Yes, Go to 5. - b.
+No, you are not eligible to apply for a Council Postgraduate Scholarship. - 5.
+Was the date of your first registration for the degree to which you wish to apply for funding prior to September 2016? - a.
+Yes, you are not eligible to apply for a Council Postgraduate Scholarship. - b.
+No, cross-check against the table from the 2019 Terms and Conditions Degree Type and Funding Structure (Section 4).